kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 weight: 106
 ---

-This article describes the following topics:

-* [Understanding Kaltura's Client Libraries][1]
-* [Deciding on the Right Type of Client Library][2] and Getting/Generating Your Kaltura Client Library
-* [Using a Kaltura Client Library][3]

- [1]: #UnderstandingKalturaClientLibraries
- [2]: #DecidingontheRightTypeofClientLibrary
- [3]: #UsingaKalturaClientLibrary

-This article does not address how to implement specific flows using the Kaltura API.
+>Note: This article applies to Kaltura API version 3 and later.
+It does not address how to implement specific flows using the Kaltura API.

->Note: This document applies to Kaltura API version 3 and later.

 ## What are Kaltura's Kaltura Client Libraries?